 After the evacuation from Gallipoli in December 1915, New Zealand forces returned to Egypt to recover.
-In February 1916, it was determined that Australian and New Zealand infantry divisions would be sent to the Western Front.
+In February 1916, it was decided that Australian and New Zealand infantry divisions would be sent to the Western Front.
 On 1 March, the New Zealand Division was formed.

 Commanded by Major-General Andrew Hamilton Russell, the Division consisted of three brigades of four battalions each with supporting artillery and other units.